CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-03-16-IptabLeX-XOR-DDoS.md

 This step is not that useful to clean your system, but it is interesting to know which location is your infected machine trying to flood, or from where it is downloading the infected files.
 The next step deals with cleaning the system, so you may just skip there.

-Looking at the open connections (`lsof -i tcp`) related to the infected files, we found the server from where the two infected files mentioned in the first step were being downloaded:
+Looking at the open connections (<code>lsof -i tcp</code>) related to the infected files, we found the server from where the two infected files mentioned in the first step were being downloaded:

 ```console
 # curl -I -L http://222.186.134.6:6678